Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Problem description, modelling strategies, modelling assumptions

 \subsubsection{Long-term production profile modelling}

-There are three phases during the lifetime of oil fields \citep{store2018}.
-We adopt the production modelling from \citep{wallace1987}.
-The long-term production profile of oil and gas is presented by,
+There are three phases during the lifetime of oil field production \citep{store2018}: ramp up, plateau and decline.
+We adopt the commonly used production model from \cite{wallace1987}, whose long-term production quantity of oil and gas is represented by,

-where $q^P$ is the production rate during plateau period, $t^P$ is the length of the plateau period, $m$ is the decline constant.
-We also calibrate the model with the average decline rate of the giant oil fields in the world \citep{hook2009}.
+where $q^P$ (MMbbl) is the production rate during plateau period, $t^P$ (year) is the length of the plateau period, $m$ is the decline constant.
+We also calibrate this model using the average decline rate of the giant oil fields in the world \citep{hook2009}.
+Note that with this model, the amount of oil and gas in a reservoir at the start of each planning stage, and hence the total amount produced within a planning stage, are exogenous quantities, and so are not affected by the operations.
+This approximation maintains the MHSP structure of the model.